-Source of down payment and settlemend charges THESE QUESTIONS APPLY TO ALL PURCHASER S / If a "yes" answer is given to a questic column, explain on an attached sheet. on in this Purchaser Yes or No Co-Purchaser Yes or No Have you any outstanding judgments? arrange and the second and the secon In the last 7 years, have you been declared bankrupt?
-Have you had property foreclosed upon or given title or deed in lieu thereof ?
-Are you a co-maker or endorser on a note? - Are you a party in a law suit?
-Are you obligated to pay alimony, child support, or separate maintenance ?
-Is any part of the down payment borrowed?
+If a "yes" answer is given to a question in this column, explain on a separate sheet

+Applicant (Check One) Co-Applicant (Check One Do you have or have you had any outstanding judgments?
+Yes No Yes No N/A In the last 7 years, have you declared bankruptcy?
+Yes No Yes No N/A Have you had property foreclosed upon or given title or deed in lieu thereof?
+Yes No Yes No N/A Are you a co-signer or guarantor on any debt?
+Yes No Yes No N/A Are you a party in a lawsuit?
+Yes No Yes No N/A Are you obliged to pay alimony, child support, or separate maintenance?
+Yes No Yes No N/A Is any part of the down payment borrowed or gifted?
+Yes No Yes No N/A